 Our evening, though, was spent at Sabatini’s, the Italian specialty restaurant on Crown Princess.
 This was the first time we’d booked at Sabatini’s with all our previous specialty dining having taken place in the Crown Grill.
 In terms of service and general range of food on offer it was an exceptional experience indeed.

-The only blot on the evening was my wife’s steak which she’d asked for rare (as is the only way to eat steak).
+The only blot on the evening was my wife’s steak which she’d asked for rare (the only way to eat steak and I will fight to the death with a lump of myoglobin-dripping meat anyone who argues differently).
 It and my food arrived and we tucked in except that on slicing into her meat we could both see immediately that it was medium well done.
 This in itself would have been a minor problem except that our very friendly waiter also spotted it and whisked her food away to have it re-done.
 In principle, a great idea; in practice, it left me with a plate of food that would go cold unless I ate alone.
 So that’s what I had to do.
 When her food returned the waiter was accompanied by the head waiter and they gathered to make sure that the steak was better.
 My wife said yes, there were smiles all around, and we were left alone once more; me with my nearly-finished plate and my wife with a plate containing a steak almost as well done as the previous one but which she couldn’t face telling anyone it was still hopelessly wrong.
 Again, a minor thing in the grand scheme (although if you’re paying extra you expect it done right), and the service was so good we can overlook it this time.
 It certainly won’t put us off trying Sabatini’s again although, as I told my wife, probably best leave ordering steak to the steak house in future.